joomla/user-interface-text/Action or description.md

 Logout is one word (not hyphenated) when it's a noun eg select the logout menu
 Log out is two words when it's a verb eg you log out by clicking on the button

+#### Logged-in
+When counting the number of users we are counting those who are logged-in not logged in.

 ####Publish / Unpublish Vs Published / Unpublished
 Publish is an action so it is used on buttons
 Unpublish is an action so it is used on buttons